mamrhein/decimalfp/README.md

 constraint to the precision of the operands or to a number of significant digits (like the floating-point _Decimal_ type from the standard module _decimal_).
-When the result can not exactly be represented by a _Decimal_ instance within the limit given by _decimalfp.LIMIT_PREC_, an instance of _fractions.Fraction_ is returned.
+When the result can not exactly be represented by a _Decimal_ instance within the limit of fractional digits, an instance of _fractions.Fraction_ is returned.

 _Decimal_ supports rounding via the built-in function _round_ using the same